 To reduce the risk related to COVID-19, NYU Langone pediatricians are using video doctor visits to help treat children who are sick.
 Rashes, fevers, sinus infections, and colds are the most common ailments pediatricians see during video visits.
 Parents request a video visit with their child’s pediatrician either through NYU Langone Health MyChart or by calling the doctor’s office.
 There are many conditions that can be diagnosed during the video visit.
 Your pediatrician can provide advice and guidance on caring for your child, and have a prescription sent to your pharmacy if necessary.

 “We can look at the eyes for conjunctivitis, and older kids are really great at showing us their mouth and throat on the screen.
 I also ask parents to do things like rub up and down the neck to check for swollen lymph nodes, and while they do that I can see how the child reacts,” says Alexis S. Papageorge, MD, pediatrician at NYU Langone Slope Pediatrics.

 In situations where a physical exam or diagnostic testing, such as a throat swab for group A strep, is necessary, your pediatrician will ask you to schedule an in-office visit.
 The exam takes place in a room designated for children who are not feeling well, and it is thoroughly cleaned and sanitized between patients.

-“While we are in the epicenter of what is going on with COVID-19, the important thing to remember is that we have been here the whole time,” Dr. Siddiqui says.
+“Despite what is going on with COVID-19, the important thing to remember is that we have been here the whole time,” Dr. Siddiqui says.
 “We’ve been here for well-child visits, and we are here for you if your child is sick.”